MultiPoolMiner/MultiPoolMiner/README.md

               "SecondaryIntensity": 35,
               "Params": " -colors"
             }
-          ]
+          ],
+          "CommonCommands": " -dbg -1"
         }
       }
     }
 "\*" stands for ANY version or ANY algorithm.
 **If both, specific (e.g. miner version / algorithm name) and generic config ("\*") exist, then only the specific config is used.
 The generic config will be ignored entirely.**
-**Important: The miner commands defined in the config file override all 'out-of-the-box' commands that are defined in the miner definition file.**
+**Important: The custom miner commands defined in the config file override ALL 'out-of-the-box' commands that are defined in the miner definition file.
+Ensure you include all algorithms and the needed commands in the 'CustomCommands'.**

+Note: If you configure *Persistent miner configuration* and *Customize miner commands*, then the config data from *Persistent miner configuration* take precedence.

 #### Pre- / post miner program execution
 MPM can execute any program/script/batch file on any of these events: